clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

 #.
 Keep all records  -- don't send to backend server

    To keep records on the system without sending them to a backend server, set the :guilabel:`record_server_delivery_enabled` key value to :guilabel:`false`.
-Note that you will also need to ensure the the :guilabel:`record_retention_enabled` configuration key value is set to :guilabel:`true` or the system will not keep local copies.
+Note that you will also need to ensure the :guilabel:`record_retention_enabled` configuration key value is set to :guilabel:`true` or the system will not keep local copies.

 #.
 Keep and send records to custom server